 Pheno hunting is something that many people have never thought of, or even understand the basics of.
 This article dives into what pheno hunting is, how it affects the plant and product that it results in, and the details of how it’s done.

 What is pheno hunting?
-Well we understand the gist of hunting, so let’s clarify the “pheno” portion.
+Well, we understand the gist of hunting, so let’s clarify the “pheno” portion.
 Pheno is a shortening for the word phenotype.
 According to Merriam-Webster’s Dictionary, phenotypes display physical expressions of one or more genes.
-In pheno hunting, growers attempt to develop the best cannabis genetics possible.
-For large-scale farmers, hobby growers, and everyone in between, the practice of pheno hunting is the cornerstone of a quality grow.
+In pheno hunting, growers attempt to develop the best cannabis strains possible.
+For large-scale farmers, hobby growers, and everyone in between, the practice of pheno hunting is the cornerstone of quality hemp growth.

-For this process, growers start with a handful of seeds, usually seeds of the same or similar strains.
+For this process, growers start with a handful of seeds, usual seeds of the same or similar strains.
 If you grow plants for cannabinoid content, you’ll want to make sure to use feminized seeds as males provide only seeded buds (lower quality buds with lower cannabinoid content).
-As these seeds grow, growers observ, measure, and compar their characteristics against one another.
+As these seeds grow, growers observe, measure, and compare their characteristics against one another.
 Depending on the needs of the grower, the appropriate plants from which to clone are chosen.

 In Cannabis Pheno Hunting: All You Need to Know, these are some of the phenotypic traits that the author highlights:

 The list is far from exhaustive but helps demonstrate some of the things growers look at in the process of pheno hunting.

 How is Phenotype Hunting Done?

 Start with the proper framework to make your search a worthwhile endeavor.
 This means that before you start the process of hunting, your lighting, watering, and nutrition should be optimized.
 It doesn’t hurt to start with quality genetics from the previous season either.
 Nobody can remember everything perfectly, so number or label your plants in some way and prepare to journal/record your findings as your project progresses.